MontiCore/montithings/applications/dds-ports/README.md

 OpenDDS offers a centralized discovery mechanism, a peer-to-peer discovery mechanism (DDSI-RTPS), and a static discovery mechanism.

+- `LOCAL`: Discovery is done in a peer-to-peer fashion (DDSI-RTPS).
+Thus, multicast is leveraged.
+Make sure that it is enabled/allowed in your network.
-As multicast might fail in a distributed environment, if the splitting mode is set to "DISTRIBUTED", then the default configuration leverages a discovery service which is shipped with OpenDDS.
+- `DISTRIBUTED`: As multicast might fail in a distributed environment, the discovery is done through a centralized entity.
+The DCPSInfoRepo discovery service is started within `run.sh`.
+The corresponing host IP and port is referenced with the "-DCPSInfoRepo" argument.

-In order to use the service, start the corresponding docker container and adjust the `-DCPSInfoRepo` argument of each component within `run.sh` in case the port is changed.

-`docker run -p 12345:12345 registry.git.rwth-aachen.de/monticore/montithings/core/mtcmakedds run_dcpsinforepo.sh`

-In case of splitting mode "LOCAL", multicast is leveraged.
-Thus, the components will find each other on their own.

 ## Installation and running the Example